 - Guardrails and toe boards must be used around open-sided platforms, floors, and runways

-- Employers must train workers on height-related hazards, the dangers posed by working at heights, and how to remain safe on the job
+- Employers must train workers on height-related hazards, notify them of the dangers posed by working at heights, and how to remain safe on the job

 What does effective fall protection look like?